-Perfo ormance outcomes Acceptable outcomes For a For assessable development Visua al amenity and character PO4 Commercial activities protect and enhance the character and amenity of the locality and streetscape through the appropriate location and screening of: (a) air conditioning; (b) refrigeration plant; (c) mechanical plant; and (d) refuse bin storage areas.
-AO4 No acceptable outcome is provided.
-Loca tion and size PO5 Cominidesign (a) mercial activities are located and gned: to be commensurate to the scale and nature of land uses located and intended to be located in the immediate vicinity; and consistent with the intent of the activity centre hierarchy for Mareeba Shire.
+Performance outcomes Acceptable outcomes For assessable development Visual amenity and character PO4 Commercial activities protect and enhance the character and amenity of the locality and streetscape through the appropriate location and screening of: (a) air conditioning; (b) refrigeration plant; (c) mechanical plant; and (d) refuse bin storage areas.
+Location and size PO5 Commercial activities are located and designed: (a) to be commensurate to the scale and nature of land uses located and intended to be located in the immediate vicinity; and (b) consistent with the intent of the activity centre hierarchy for Mareeba Shire.
 AO5 No acceptable outcome is provided.
-If for Service station or Car wash config site is of a suitable size, shape and guration to accommodate all aspects of se, such as: the building/s and associated storage areas; any ancillary activities; AO6.1 The site has a: (a) minimum area of 1500m2; and (b) minimum frontage of: (i) 30 metres to each road where the site is a corner site; or (ii) 40 metres otherwise. (c) (d) (e) fuel delivery and service vehicles; vehicle access and on site manoeuvrability; and landscaping.
+If for Service station or Car wash PO6 The site is of a suitable size, shape and configuration to accommodate all aspects of the use, such as: (a) the building/s and associated storage areas; (b) any ancillary activities; (b) minimum frontage of: (c) fuel delivery and service vehicles; (d) vehicle access and on site manoeuvrability; and (e) landscaping.
 AO6.2 Bulk fuel storage tanks are situated on the site no closer than 8 metres to any road frontage.
 AO6.3 Bulk fuel storage tanks are situated on the site: (a) so that fuel delivery vehicles are standing wholly within the site when discharging fuel into the tanks; and (b) ensuring that the movement of other vehicles on the site is not restricted when fuel delivery occurs.